-We have outsourced our billing department in order to streamline your medical care.
-After the appointment, if you have any questions about your invoice, please contact Golden Billing Company at (713) 263-0054.
+After the appointment, if you have any questions about your invoice, please contact the office at 832-871-4111 or [email protected]

 If you need a 3 month prescription for your mail order pharmacy, please notify the nurse/medical assistant at the time of your appointment.

 We are equally frustrated that medications are often the most expensive part of routine healthcare.
 If your insurance plan has a high deductible for medications that has not been met, please inform Dr. Brown or the medical assistant.
 We always try to provide rebate cards and/or samples when possible.
 If you find that your medication is too expensive or not covered, please leave a message for our medical assistants so that we can try to prescribe a more reasonable alternative.

 Before you come to your regular appointment, please look over your dermatology medications to determine if you need to request any new prescriptions for the next year at the time of your appointment.